Single women in the Middle Ages

-A single woman (also spinster, singlewoman, maiden, and unmarried, unwed or husbandless woman) in the Middle Ages was a woman born between the 5th and 15th century who did not marry.
-This category of single women does not include widows or divorcees, which are terms used to describe women who were married at one point in their lives.
 During the Middle Ages in Europe, lifelong spinsters came from a variety of socioeconomic backgrounds, though elite women were less likely to be single than peasants or townswomen.
+The category of single women does not include widows or divorcees, which are terms used to describe women who were married at one point in their lives.

 Definition

 Before 1800, the term "single women" (or "singlewomen", a 14th-century compound) is defined as women who lived without having married, which includes women who would eventually marry in their lifetime and women who never would.
 The term "life-cycle single women" describes women who were single for the years between childhood and marriage.
 Women who were single for life fell under the category of lifelong single women.

 It is important to distinguish single women from virginal nuns, another group of husbandless women.
 Although unmarried, not all single women were celibate virgins and virginal nuns practiced very different lives than everyday single women.
 Widows also differed from single women, as they often had greater economic security and occupational opportunity.
 While widows and single women both lived without a spouse at some point in their lives, their lifestyles were very different and widows were often awarded more freedoms and opportunities.